SatanicNoodle/chad-test/README.md

 # chad-test
-its just a number game man
+its just a numbers game man